ApolloW1/ESE519_lab2/part8/README.md

 # Part 8
-The sequencer is used for controlling the sensor with implementation of ADPS9960 protocol.
+The sequencer is used for reading the sensor with implementation of ADPS9960 protocol.

 The initialization is achieved by function below: